 - International SOS has rated the country as High Risk or Extremely High Risk;

 - The World Health Organization, Centers for Disease Control or other governmental health agency has information that there are serious disease or other health hazards present that warrant suspension of travel to that country;

 - The Study Away Risk Assessment Committee (SARAC) has determined that there are other safety concerns that warrant restriction of travel.

 A list of countries to which travel is restricted can be found here.

 - SARAC will review and update the list of restricted travel sites semi-annually based on the criteria listed in V.A.

 - Locations may also be added to the list on an as-needed basis, should unexpected changes occur related to the level of risk in a country.

 - The criteria for inclusion in the list are detailed above.

 Requests for Exception to Restricted Travel Destinations

-- Students (or faculty/staff leading a group of students) who wish to travel to a country included on the restricted travel list must submit a “Request for Exception to Travel” to the Study Abroad Risk Assessment Committee for review.
+- Students (or faculty/staff leading a group of students) who wish to travel to a country included on the restricted travel list must submit a “Request for Exception to Travel” to the Study Away Risk Assessment Committee for review.
 SARAC is responsible for deciding whether to permit an education abroad opportunity in a restricted country or to suspend an education abroad opportunity when health or safety concerns emerge shortly before a program starts or while it is in progress.